-Next, I’ll show you how to use the two plugins together.
+Next, I'll show you how to use WooCommerce Product Table with the WOOF filters.
 First, you need to set up both plugins individually.
 You can then follow the instructions to install the connector plugin and create a WooCommerce product table with quick non-AJAX filter widgets.

 Step 1.
 Set up WooCommerce Product Table